tianbot/tianbot/tianbot_slam/maps/README.md

-maps will not be removed when git pull to update this repo
+Modifications are not tracked in this folder.
+Maps only kept locally.